agostini01/rms-norm-exercise/README.md

 ## TLDR

 Implemented the full layer using triton.
-Performance is amazing.
+Performance is great.
+After fp16 conversion, kernel is still memory bound.
+Issue may be with strided access leading to low l1 and l2 hit ration (less than 50%).

 ## Thought Process